 They’re investigating whether First American Financial Corporation took appropriate steps to safeguard its customers’ personal data and, if not, whether they can file a class action lawsuit against the company.

-If you were affected by the First American data breach, fill out the form on this page and share your story.
 The more people the attorneys can speak with, the better chance they have at getting a class action lawsuit on file.
 Attorneys are specifically looking to speak to those who obtained title insurance from First American prior to February 2017.

 First American Data Breach: What Happened?